UNLIMITED ACCESS TO OVER 400 HISTORIC PLACES

 Bolsover passes through marriage to the Dukes of Portland.
 The Terrace Grange is unroofed, becoming a ruin that attracts antiquarian and artistic interest.

 John Hamilton Gray becomes vicar of the parish.
-He and his family carries out alterations and repairs to the Little Castle, where they live as guardians.
+He and his family carry out alterations and repairs to the Little Castle, where they live as guardians.

 The riding house becomes a drill room and theatre, and the castle yard a bowling green and tennis court.